 2. Sear the Chicken: Heat extra virgin olive oil in a skillet over medium-high heat.
 Sear the chicken thighs for 3-4 minutes per side until golden brown.
 Remove and set aside.

-3. Sauté the Aromatics: In the same skillet, reduce heat to medium.
+3. Sauté the Aromatics: In the same skillet, reduce the heat to medium.
 Add butter, shallots, and garlic; sauté for 1-2 minutes until softened.

-4. Add Peppercorns and Thyme: Introduce the crushed peppercorns a key ingredient for chicken au poivre and thyme sprigs; cook for 30 seconds to release their flavors.
+4. Add Peppercorns and Thyme: Introduce the crushed peppercorns, a key ingredient for chicken au poivre, and thyme sprigs; cook for 30 seconds to release their flavors.

 5. Deglaze with Brandy: Carefully pour in the brandy or cognac, stirring to deglaze the pan.
 Let it simmer for 1-2 minutes to reduce slightly.

 6. Incorporate Broth and Cream: Stir in the chicken broth and bring to a boil.
-Reduce heat and let it simmer for 5 minutes.
+Reduce the heat and let it simmer for 5 minutes.
 Then, add the heavy cream and simmer for an additional 1-2 minutes until slightly thickened.

 7. Return Chicken to Skillet: Place the seared chicken thighs back into the skillet, coating them with the sauce.
 Simmer for 2 minutes to ensure they're heated through.